mahmoud-shihab/Dragon-Drop/README.md

 ## Overview

-It's a place where TTRPG players can customize their character sheet with a Drag and Drop interface.
+It's a place where Tabletop Roleplaying Game (TTRPG) players can customize their character sheet with a Drag and Drop interface.

 ### Problem Space